Submitty/submitty.github.io/_docs/developer/testing/index.md

 * [Autograding Integration Tests](autograding_integration_tests)
 * [Rainbow Grades Functional Tests](rainbow_grades_tests)

-To illustrate the difference between unit testing, integration testing, and end-to-end tests (also often called functional tests) and what they are for, we recommend the following articles:
+To illustrate the difference between unt testing, integration testing, and end-to-end tests (also often called functional tests) and what they are for, we recommend the following articles:

 * <https://codeahoy.com/2016/07/05/unit-integration-and-end-to-end-tests-finding-the-right-balance/>